 - Next, click on Convert to Range from the Tools group.

 - A pop-up window will appear and ask Do you want to convert the table to a normal range?

 - And, that’s it.
 The error will vanish and the function will work properly and show the result in column E.

 4. Unknown Spill Range Correction in Excel

 The spill error is triggered if Excel is unable to determine the size of the spilled array.
-When the size of the spilled array varies and excel is unable to determine the size of the spilled range, this error occurs.
+When the size of the spilled array varies and Excel is unable to determine the size of the spilled range, this error occurs.
 The formula can sometimes cause a dynamic array to enlarge between computation rounds.
-The #SPILL! error will occur if the size of the dynamic array changes throughout computation passes and does not balance out.
+The #SPILL! error will occur if the size of the dynamic array changes throughout the computation passes and does not balance out.
 This issue is most commonly noticed when using random functions like RANDARRAY, RAND, or RANDBETWEEN with Dynamic Array functions like SEQUENCE.
 For example, in cell F5 we are putting the formula below.